AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ### Attributes coloring

 It's also possible to change the colors of the parts of a group, if there are any.
-We need to set classes for those elements.
-Let's put several elements into the plan and repaint them on being hovered.
-Let's set the "inner_elements" class to them.
+Let's set classes for those elements and put several elements into the plan and repaint them on being hovered.

 ```
 <g id="hotplate">